‘And now we are alone’: Extended family separated at border

 Long said laws should be changed so that immigrant children are able to stay with their primary caretaker, and that might be someone who isn’t a parent.
 “Sometimes it’s like I have been raised by my grandma my entire life, or my aunt, and now she has to flee,” Long said.
 “What they need to do is again change border enforcement so it is a humanitarian response.”

 Taxin reported from Santa Ana, California.
+Associated Press writer Nomaan Merchant contributed to this report from Houston.